codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 #### Codefresh Application Proxy
 The Codefresh Application Proxy (App-Proxy) functions as the Codefresh agent, and is deployed as a service in the Codefresh Runtime.
-It App-Proxy is exposed externally through ingress controllers/load-balancers.
 For ingress-based hybrid runtimes, the App-Proxy is the single point-of-contact between the Codefresh Runtime, and the Codefresh Clients, the Codefresh Platform, and any organizational systems in the customer environment.
+For ingress-less hybrid runtimes, the Tunnel Client forwards the incoming traffic from the Tunnel Server using internal reverse proxy to the App-Proxy.

 The App-Proxy:
 * Accepts and serves requests from Codefresh Clients either via the Codefresh UI or CLI